 In the 2020 report, the top two most populated countries – Nigeria and Ethiopia – weren’t among the top 20 friendliest countries to invest in.

-Countries like Mauritius with a population less than a local government in Lagos State, threw Nigeria in the 21st spot to rank as the number one African country that makes it easier to set up a business.
+Countries like Mauritius with a population less than a local government in Lagos State, threw Nigeria in the 21st spot to rank as the number one African country which makes it easier to set up a business.

 Incredibly, foreign investors rarely look away when planning to invest in Africa because of its population, Nigeria’s and Ethiopia’s market strength is huge.

-But it isn’t by market strength, researchers put into consideration indicators like security, tax policy, power supply, the attitude of government officials, and clearance at ports and terminals among others to measure how easy it is to do business on the African continent
+But it isn’t by market strength, researchers put into consideration indicators like security, tax policy, power supply, the attitude of government officials, and clearance at ports and terminals among others to measure how easy it is to do business on the African continent.

 Below is a list of the top 20 countries with the best Ease of Doing Business in Africa